nikhilp1234567/recursive-RL-social-media-post-optimizer/Brand Strategy Report File.md

 - Part B - Eight-Dimension Style Matrix: Create a Markdown table scoring the subject's style from 1-10 on the following dimensions: Tone (formal ↔ informal), Authenticity, Specificity, Humor, Clarity, Colloquialism, Openness, and Reflective Depth.
 Justify each score with a direct quote.
 - Part C - Top Representative Content: List up to 10 of the subject's most representative content pieces.
 For each, include: the URL, engagement metrics (if available), the full content (or a key excerpt), and a brief analysis of why it exemplifies their voice and style.

-9. Life-Story / Company History Timeline Create a chronological timeline of key milestones.
+9. Life-Story / Company History TimelineCreate a chronological timeline of key milestones.
 For each milestone:

 - Narrative: Write a brief paragraph summarizing the event, its challenges, and its outcomes.
 - Key Lesson for Future Content: Extract a core lesson or story angle from that milestone that can be used in future content to build the brand.